Primary and secondary schools in the western suburbs are being upgraded and expanded.

 - The school will also host a new Gifted and Talented Education Program from 2020 with a focus on STEM (science, technology, engineering and maths) education for students.

-With the opening of City Beach College (planning name), a new local intake area will be created for the school.
-As a result, the local intake areas for Churchlands Senior High School, Shenton College and Mount Lawley Senior High School will change.
+With Perth Modern School becoming a local intake school from 2020, the local intake areas for Churchlands Senior High School, Shenton College and Mount Lawley Senior High School will be amended.

-For the change of local intake areas in 2020, students enrolled at their local secondary school in 2019 will be able to complete their schooling at that school.
-Younger siblings of these students will be able to commence their secondary schooling at that school as long as the older sibling is also enrolled.
-Once commenced, siblings will be able to complete their schooling at that school.
-The same process will apply in 2023 for the change to the Churchlands Senior High School and Carine Senior High School optional local intake area.
+Children enrolled in their local secondary school in 2019 will be able to complete their schools at that school.
+Younger siblings of these children will also be able to enrol in the same school as long as the older sibling is enrolled and, once commenced, will able to complete their secondary school at that school.

 A brand new $15.4 million Doubleview Primary School will be built on the current site providing students with state of the art classrooms and the latest technology.
-Building is expected to start in 2017 and be ready for the start of the 2018 school year.
+Building is underway and will be ready for the start of the 2018 school year.

-The existing school buildings will be refurbished for the International School of Western Australia that will relocate in 2019 from its existing location on the former City Beach High School site.
-This relocation will make way for the new City Beach College.
+The existing school buildings will be refurbished for the International School of Western Australia that will relocate from the former City Beach High School site in 2019.

 The International School will run as a separate school, having its own entrance and administration.